-If there is a delay in the potential commercialization of HEPZATO, including a delay in the approval of HEPZATO or lower than anticipated revenue from any HEPZATO commercialization, we will need additional capital to maintain our operations.
+We will need additional capital to maintain our operations.
 If we cannot raise additional capital, our potential to generate future revenues will be significantly limited since we will not be able to further commercialize CHEMOSAT and HEPZATO, complete our clinical trials or conduct future product development and clinical trials.

-Preclinical testing and clinical trials are long, expensive, and highly uncertain processes and failure can unexpectedly occur at any stage of clinical development.
+Developing and commercializing pharmaceutical products, including conducting preclinical testing and clinical trials and preparing for commercial launch are long, expensive, and highly uncertain processes and failure can unexpectedly occur at any stage of clinical development.
 Drug development is very risky, and it takes several years to complete clinical trials.
 The start or end of a clinical trial is often delayed or halted due to changing regulatory requirements, manufacturing challenges, required clinical trial administrative actions, slower than anticipated patient enrollment, changing standards of care, availability, or prevalence of use of a comparator treatment or required prior therapy, clinical outcomes including insufficient efficacy, safety concerns, or our own financial constraints.

-We will require additional substantial financing to complete our clinical trial program or seek other approvals, to conduct future development and clinical trials and to further commercialize our product in the EU and any other markets where we may receive approval for our products.
-We anticipate that our existing cash and cash equivalents will enable us to maintain our current operations past our anticipated PDUFA date of August 14, 2023 for HEPZATO.
-If there is a substantial delay in the approval of HEPZATO, in the absence of potential proceeds from cash exercises of currently outstanding warrants, we will require substantial additional funding to complete product development projects or clinical trials.
-If we are unable to raise additional capital, our ability to complete product development projects or clinical trials will be impaired.
-We do not know if additional financing will be available on commercially reasonable terms or at all.
-In addition, we may not be able to access a portion of our existing cash, cash equivalents and investments due to market
+We expect our expenses to increase, particularly as we commercialize HEPZATO in the United States, including expenses related to product sales, marketing, manufacturing and distribution.
+We will require additional substantial financing to complete our clinical trial programs or seek other approvals, to conduct future development and clinical trials and to further commercialize our products in the EU and any other markets where we may receive approval for our products.
+In the absence of potential proceeds from cash exercises of currently outstanding warrants, we will require substantial additional funding to complete product development projects or clinical trials.
+If we are unable to raise additional capital, our ability to complete product development projects or clinical financing will be available on commercially reasonable terms or at all.
+In addition, we may not be able to access a portion of our existing cash, cash equivalents and investments due to market conditions.